Floobits/flootty/README.md

 ## Development status: Works on Linux/OsX (Cygwin is untested).

 Flootty is a collaborative terminal.
 In practice, it's similar to a shared screen or tmux session.
+Flootty makes it dead simple for multiple users to share a shell.
+We also added a pty to our browser based editor for those without a terminal.

 ## Installation